 Amenities in the sky

-All three classes on Hainan offer entertainment on HD screens, including movies, TV shows, games and music.
-Business class travelers receive a well-stocked amenity kit with a toothbrush, an eye mask, earplugs, non-slip socks and some fantastic skin products.
-They also offer blankets, pillows, slippers and pyjamas.
-In premium economy and economy, pillows and blankets are available on request.
+All three classes feature HD entertainment screens through the airline’s “Hai Studio” system, with movies, TV shows, games and music available on Boeing 787 Dreamliner and Airbus 330 aircraft.
+Business class travelers get a well-stocked amenity kit (toothbrush, eye mask, earplugs, non-slip socks and fantastic skin products) plus blankets, pillows, slippers and pajamas.
+Premium economy and economy passengers can request pillows and blankets.

 Cabin crew

 Hainan Airlines often wins awards for its friendly and professional staff.
-I love that the airline’s colors – gold, red and gray – are distinctively Chinese, and are complemented by the traditional nods in the flight attendants’ uniforms: Mandarin collars and Cheongsam dresses.
+I love that the airline’s colors, True Love Red, Golden Dreams, and International Gray, are distinctively Chinese, and are complemented by the traditional nods in the flight attendants’ uniforms: Mandarin collars and Cheongsam-style dresses designed by Laurence Xu.

 Loyalty program

 This is a great program if you’re a frequent flyer around China.
 I joined years ago with Hong Kong Airlines and often use their special deals when I’m traveling in China.
-The grouping of airlines gives you access to extra baggage allowance and free upgrades, plus free changes on tickets.
+The grouping of airlines gives you access to various elite privileges including upgrade vouchers and lounge access.

-There are several different tiers, which each come with a card upon achievement of a set number of miles flown (SQPs) with the airlines.
-These start with the standard Fortune Wings red when you join, moving on to Select (5,000 SQPs), Silver (30,000 SQPs), Gold (50,000 SQPs), and Platinum (100,000 SQPs).
-Each tier offers its own benefits, which range from boardroom access and lounge access to priority upgrades to business class.
+There are several different tiers, which each come with a card upon achievement of a set number of Status Qualifying Points (SQPs) with the airlines.
+These start with the standard Fortune Wings membership when you join, moving on to Select Card (5,000 SQPs), Silver Card (30,000 SQPs), Gold Card (50,000 SQPs), and Platinum Card (100,000 SQPs).
+Each tier offers its own benefits, which range from lounge access to priority upgrades to business class.

 Changes and cancellations

 With Hainan Airlines, the change and cancellation fees vary depending on the route and class of service booked.
-But they do offer the standard 24-hour rule, where you can cancel within the first day of booking the flight.
+But they do offer the standard 24-hour rule, where you can cancel within the first day of booking.
 The fees Hainan Airlines charges for changes and cancellations are high, so I’d make sure you’re 100% certain of your plans before booking, or take out travel insurance beforehand.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.